Ecology Center Background

 We are a committed, congenial, and diverse staff dedicated to making the world a better place through action.
 Every employee is integral to the success of our organization.
 We value vision, collaboration, and creative problem-solving.
 If you are passionate and qualified, we encourage you to apply to be part of our team.

 The Ecology Center’s community engagement programming centers on our public resource center and retail store.
 This is the heart of the organization engaging the public on a wide range of issues through a number of modalities and platforms.
 In addition to the EcoStore, the resource center offers hotline information and referral services, a multimedia and seed interchange library, a wide spectrum of materials and educational resources and online services.
 The space is often used for classes, events, and workshops led by program staff, our events coordinator, and occasionally outside groups.

-The Ecology Center community engagement programming has deeper topical areas focusing on Climate Action through our Berkeley Climate Action Coalition, and Zero Waste Education that supports our curbside recycling program.
-The program is currently developing a cup reuse pilot in the Telegraph Avenue area to replace single use disposable cups.
+The Ecology Center community engagement programming has deeper topical areas focusing on Climate Equity through our Berkeley Climate Equity Collaborative, and Zero Waste Education that supports our curbside recycling program.
 The Community Engagement programs include a small residential EcoHouse that is used for demonstration, training, and education.
 Finally, the community engagement programming includes a strong focus on external engagement and visibility through partnerships, coalitions, and education and engagement activities focusing particularly on historically underserved communities.
 These programs work in regular collaboration with our fundraising, communications, and youth development teams to fulfill organization strategic priorities.

 Summary of Responsibilities: